wordofwarning/wordofwarning.org/current/2015-turn/fri/index.md

 ---

 # CONFIGURATION
-layout: 2014-turn
+layout: 2015-turn
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Turn 2014"
+artist: "Turn 2015"
-show: "First Night: Friday 4 April"
+show: "First Night: Friday 27 March"
 show_size: 4

 # ABOUT THE SHOW - LAYOUT
 header_image: "header_turn15.jpg"

 ---
-*Part of* Turn 2014, *presented by* Word of Warning + Contact
+*Part of* Turn 2015, *presented by* Word of Warning + Contact

 ####Venue + Booking Details, for Turn
-Dates: Friday 4 + Saturday 5 April 2014, 7.30pm
+Dates: Friday 27 + Saturday 28 March 2015, 7.30pm
-[Venue: Contact](http://contactmcr.com/visit/getting-here/), Oxford Road, Manchester, M15 6JA
+[Venue: Contact](http://contactmcr.com/visit/getting-here), Oxford Road, Manchester, M15 6JA
-[Tickets: £9/5 (two night pass £11/6)](https://contactmcr.com/whats-on/13070-turn-2014/booking/) ¦ Special offer: buy ten tickets, get one free
+[Tickets: £9/5 per night (two night pass £11/6)](https://contactmcr.com/whats-on/30697-turn-2015/booking) | Special offer: buy nine tickets + get your tenth free
 Box Office Tel: 0161 274 0600

 ####Order of Appearance (subject to change)
-**Ashleigh Berry ¦ *The Space Between***
+**Ashleigh Berry | *The Space Between***
 A first-stage short film exploration created and directed by Ashleigh Berry, toying with the intersecting ideas of personal and public space.
 Examining space as a commodity in an ever-changing, ever-moving environment, the film questions when to 'hold space' as an individual, making a mark, and when to succumb to the bustle and become part of the background noise.

 Concept + creation: Ashleigh Berry ¦ Collaborators: Nicole Ward, Emma Fishwick ¦ Project Mentor: Laura Boynes ¦ Supported by Healthway, promoting the Drug Aware message, and Propel Youth Arts Western Australia.